World Health Day: Celebrating Health

-Each year on 7th April, World Health Day is rejoiced in celebration of global health awareness initially brought forth by the World Health Organization in 1948.
+Each year on 7th April, World Health Day is rejoiced in Celebrating Health awareness initially brought forth by the World Health Organization in 1948.
 It is basically the birthday of the organization.
 Each year, a different health-related theme is set in celebration of the day to spread awareness and help achieve good health for all.

 The theme set for World Health Day 2015 is “Food safety”.
 It is a topic of high relevance to people in general, including the government, for countries all over the world.
 According to WHO statistics, two million deaths every year are related to unsafe food.
 Thus, raising awareness regarding food safety is integral to global health.
 Unsafe and unhygienic food containing microorganisms such as parasites and bacteria contribute to about 200 diseases.
 Lack of safe food is the cause for diseases as basic as diarrhea, to as life-threatening and complex as cancer.